-Hemingway Award 2021 talk: Dr Maria Eugenia Grillet
+RSTMH Hemingway Award 2021 Lecture: Dr Maria Eugenia Grillet

-In this free webinar, Dr Maria Eugenia Grillet will present her 2021 Hemingway Award talk.
-Dr Maria Eugenia Grillet, after being introduced by her nominator Professor Alicia Ponte-Sucre, will speak on the subject of Eco-Epidemiology of Vector-Borne Infection Diseases in Venezuela: Unravelling mechanisms and processes of pathogen transmission in the Neotropics.
+In this free webinar, Dr Maria Eugenia Grillet presented her 2021 Hemingway Award talk.
+After being introduced by her nominator, Professor Alicia Ponte-Sucre, Dr Grillet spoke on the subject of Eco-Epidemiology of Vector-Borne Infectious Diseases in Venezuela: Unravelling Mechanisms and Processes of Pathogen Transmission in the Neotropics.

-The Hemingway Award is a joint award between RSTMH and the Liverpool School of Tropical Medicine (LSTM), who will be jointly delivering this webinar.
-The award recognises Professor Janet Hemingway’s achievements in delivering and encouraging translational science during her leadership of LSTM.
-Dr Grillet is a professor and principal investigator at the Instituto de Zoología y Ecología Tropical at the Universidad Central de Venezuela.
+The Hemingway Award is a joint honour from RSTMH and the Liverpool School of Tropical Medicine (LSTM), who jointly delivered the webinar.
+The award recognises Professor Janet Hemingway’s achievements in advancing and encouraging translational science during her leadership at LSTM.

 It is an honour be the recipient of the 2021 Hemingway Award.
 I am grateful to the two sponsoring institutions, RSTMH and LSTM, institutions that I greatly admire, and the academic home of some of my research colleagues.